edrapac/PyDar/README.md

 * v1.
 Run on LAMP server on bare metal - DONE
 * v2.
 Dockerize the app, change base docker image to `raspbian/stretch` use configs from https://github.com/joaquindlz/rpi-docker-lamp/blob/master/Dockerfile
 * v3.
 Allow distributed containers on different systems to call the necessary functions

+## Troubleshooting

+Sometimes numpy will give you an error that it can't be imported even though you have already installed it through pip.
+If that happens try running `sudo apt-get install libatlas-base-dev`